gopasspw/gopass/docs/config.md

 All configuration options are also available for reading and writing through the sub-command `gopass config`.

 * To display all values: `gopass config`
-* To display a single value: `gopass config autosync`
+* To display a single value: `gopass config autoclip`
-* To update a single value: `gopass config autosync false`
+* To update a single value: `gopass config autoclip false`
 * As many other sub-commands this command accepts a `--store` flag to operate on a given sub-store, provided the sub-store is a remote one.
 Support for different local configurations per mount was dropped in v1.9.3.

 This is a list of available options: